 Note: As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my blog, I may receive a small commission, at no extra cost to you.
 Thank you!

 In the past few months the idea of a foolproof vegan pancake recipe has been circling around in my head.
 I wanted to create a single-bowl vegan pancake recipe with just a few ingredients without the addition of refined sugar or oil.

 I wanted to make sure my pancakes were light, fluffy, and full of flavor.
 I thought of using a mashed extra ripe banana to cut down on sugar and give each pancake a delicious, mouthwatering aroma.

-I also decided to add some chia seeds to the pancake batter to make it healthier.
+When I originally published this recipe, I listed chia seeds as one of the five ingredients.
 Chia seeds make a great egg substitute, so in addition to enhancing my pancakes with omega-3 fatty acids and other nutrients, chia seeds did a great job binding the ingredients together.